-The story begins with a paper prepared for the Labour Law Research Network conference to be held at the University of Toronto in June, provisionally titled 'Production, Pay and Profit'.
+The blog begins with a paper prepared for the Labour Law Research Network conference to be held at the University of Toronto in June, provisionally titled 'Production, Pay and Profit'.
 It's all about why some people are paid 'too much' and whether that is 'fair', whatever that means.